ARMmaster17/ARMmaster17.github.io/_posts/2017-04-27-getting-started-with-disco-mapreduce.markdown

 $ service sshd restart
 {% endhighlight %}

-This sets everything up for SSH connections between the master node and the workers (This step is also required if you wish to use Ansible, as described below).
+This sets everything up for SSH connections between the master node and the workers.

 ## 3. Installing Erlang on the first try (sometimes)